Collaborative Class Scheduling (CCS)

 - Avoid scheduling course sections in high demand periods/days.

 Requesting a General Purpose Scheduled Classroom

-Please make your classroom needs known during ECS Period 1 by indicating the special room characteristics (technology, seating styles, etc.) needed to facilitate teaching by using the room characteristic codes accessible in the meeting pattern page of ECS.
+Please make your classroom needs known during CCS Period 1 by indicating the special room characteristics (technology, seating styles, etc.) needed to facilitate teaching by using the room characteristic codes accessible in the meeting pattern page of CCS.
 You may use a maximum of four room characteristics.

-If you have priority agreements in general purpose classrooms, those rooms will be available for your selection in ECS.
-REMEMBER: ROOM SCHEDULING PRIORITIES ARE ONLE RECOGNIZED DURING ECS PERIOD 1.
-Priority requests must be made during ECS Period 1.
+If you have priority agreements in general purpose classrooms, those rooms will be available for your selection in CCS.
+REMEMBER: ROOM SCHEDULING PRIORITIES ARE ONLE RECOGNIZED DURING CCS PERIOD 1.
+Priority requests must be made during CCS Period 1.